MISHRA2318/Quiz/README.md

 # Quiz
-This is a Small easy Quiz built in using HTML , CSS and JAVASCRIPT. basic point's are covered  in this like hide,show,getting elementbyid,and many more
+This is a Small easy Quiz built in using HTML , CSS and JAVASCRIPT.
+Basic point's are covered  in Javascript  like : a)-Hide,Show b)-Getting elementbyid c)-Adding EventListeners
+d)-var,const , forEach ,While loop